Updated by Reginald Davey 03/03/2023

-The impact of increasing temperature will be to slow down the sphere in gases and to accelerate it in liquids.
-When you consider a liquid at room temperature, the molecules are tightly bound together by attractive inter-molecular forces (e.g. Van der Waal forces).
+The impact of increasing temperature is to slow down the sphere in gases and accelerate it in liquids.
+Considering a liquid at room temperature, the molecules are tightly bound together by attractive inter-molecular forces such as Van der Waal forces.

-It is these attractive forces that are responsible for the viscosity since it is difficult for individual molecules to move because they are tightly bound to their neighbors.
+It is these attractive forces that are responsible for the viscosity since it is difficult for individual molecules to move due to being tightly bound to their neighbors.

 The increase in temperature causes the kinetic or thermal energy to increase and the molecules become more mobile.

-The attractive binding energy is reduced and therefore the viscosity is reduced.
-If you continue to heat the liquid the kinetic energy will exceed the binding energy and molecules will escape from the liquid and it can become a vapor.
+The attractive binding energy is reduced, and therefore the viscosity is reduced.
+If the liquid continues to be heated, the kinetic energy will exceed the binding energy and molecules will escape from the liquid and it can become a vapor.